-Adaptive cruise control (ACC) (if equipped): Illuminates when there is a vehicle in front of you.
+Adaptive cruise control (ACC) (if equipped): Illuminates when ACC is engaged while following a vehicle.
 Refer to Adaptive cruise control in the Driver Controls chapter for more information.

 Speed control: Illuminates when the speed control is engaged or when the ACC is engaged without following a vehicle.
 Turns off when the speed control system is disengaged or when the ACC is activated.